jaimejim/lecture/src/udpddos.md

 There is a wealth of literature on the topic of Internet and Systems Security, but [Security Engineering by Ross Anderson](https://www.cl.cam.ac.uk/~rja14/book.html) in particular is a great authoritative and readable source, it is also free.
 Also [Dave Dittrich's website on DDOS](https://staff.washington.edu/dittrich/misc/ddos/index.html) with hundreds of examples and pointers.

-It would be impossible to go through all potential Internet attacks and IoT security vulnerabilities here.
+It would be too time consuming to go through all potential Internet attacks and IoT security vulnerabilities here.
 We will focus on one type, the Distributed Denial-of-Service (DDOS) Attack in the context of IoT and CoAP.

 ## Distributed Denial-of-service (DDOS) Attacks